 There are several different ways workers’ compensation benefits can help workers through the difficulties following a workplace injury or illness.
-It is important for injured workers in Pennsylvania to know what the different types of workers’ compensation benefits are so they know how they can help them when they have been injured at work.
+It is important for injured workers in Minnesota to know what the different types of workers’ compensation benefits are so they know how they can help them when they have been injured at work.

-In Minnesota there are several different types of benefits available to injured workers through workers’ compensation benefits.
+There are several different types of benefits available to injured workers through workers’ compensation benefits.
 Each benefit is designed to help injured workers through the difficult time that follows a workplace accident.

 Workers’ compensation benefits include: